FLCAC-admin/uslci-content/docs/submission_handbook/01-should-i-publish-in-the-uslci.md

 <a id="data-requirements"></a>
 ## Data Requirements

 The LCA Commons will accept both unit process (i.e., ‘gate-to-gate’) and product system (i.e., ‘cradle-to-gate’ or aggregated) models.
 While it is preferred to have the data in a gate-to-gate format to support transparency of data, it is understood that a certain level of aggregation may be required to protect confidential data.
 In these cases, it is requested to aggregate only as much as needed to protect the data.
 Some data providers have been providing their data in both a system’s level dataset (fully aggregated) as well as a gate-to-gate format.
 This approach allows those users who prefer to utilize the systems level dataset and those who want to be able to do certain scenario modelling to use the gate-to-gate versions.
-Any aggregated or product system datasets must include documentation stating the type of and motivation for the aggregation (e.g., horizontal averaging, vertical aggregation; proprietary, ease-of-use).
+Any aggregated or product system datasets must include documentation stating the type of and motivation for the aggregation (e.g., horizontal averaging, vertical aggregation; proprietary, ease-of-use)[**1**](#fn1).

 Multi¬functional unit processes should include all co-products and may also include allocation factors or displaced products (according to the discretion of the submitter).
 The allocation approach should be justified and clearly described.
 Unit processes may be submitted as single gate-to-gate processes, or related processes grouped as product or intermediate product systems.
 If multiple unit processes for a product system are submitted, the linking between them should be explicit.